jacobwisienski86/WENDIGO/README.md

 # Acknowledgements

-WINDIGO was originally developed as part of research towards a Master's of Science degree in Nuclear Engineering by Jacob Wisienski under the advisement of Dr. Stefano Terlizzi at the Pennsylvania State University.
+WINDIGO was originally developed as part of research towards a Master's of Science degree in Nuclear Engineering by Jacob Wisienski under the advisement of Dr. Stefano Terlizzi at The Pennsylvania State University.

 # Contacts